-- 1. Off-street parking facilities shall be provided in accordance with the requirements of this Section in order to serve all buildings and developments permitted pursuant to these Regulations. - 2.
+- 1. Parking facilities shall be provided in accordance with the requirements of this Section in order to serve all buildings and developments permitted pursuant to these Regulations. - 2.
 Such parking facilities shall be sufficient to accommodate the motor vehicles of all occupants, employees, customers, residents, and other persons normally visiting or expected to use such building or premises at any one time. - 3.
-Except as otherwise provided for herein, off-street parking spaces shall be located on the same lot as the principal use they are designed to serve. - 4.
+Except as otherwise provided for herein, parking spaces shall be located on the same lot as the principal use they are designed to serve. - a.
+For business uses located on properties fronting on Route 7 within the Kent Village Overlay District , the Commission may consider the availability of on-street parking spaces as satisfying some or all of the requirements of this Section. - b.
+For residential uses within the Kent Village Overlay District, the Commission may consider the availability of parking spaces within the road right-of-way (ROW) provided that adequate information is provided documenting permission for such use or historic existence of such space(s). - 4.
 Indoor parking may be included in the required spaces or area. - 5.
 All parking space dimensions shall be exclusive of driveways, ramps, or other access areas. - 6.
 No parking area that serves a use in a Commercial or Industrial District shall be permitted on land in a Residential District; no access to such parking area shall be permitted across land in a Residential District.